Special Education School

 We take pride in our specialty school, which includes residential and day students through age 21.
 Each classroom at LifeScape is staffed by certified special education teachers and teaching assistants.

 We use the principles of Applied Behavior Analysis (ABA) in our daily instruction and support.
 Our small staff-to-student ratios ensure personal attention.
+We use the "Essential for Living" curriculum, which measures and tracks progress in communication, behavior, and functional skills for each student.

 Approved by the South Dakota Department of Education